R. Kelly: Trauma and abuse

-Kelly described having a girlfriend, Lulu, at age eight, in his autobiography.
+Kelly described having a girlfriend, Lulu, at age eight, in his 2012 autobiography Soulacoaster: The Diary of Me.
 He stated that their last play date turned tragic when, after fighting with older children over a play area by a creek, she was pushed into the water, swept downstream by a fast-moving current, and drowned.
 Kelly called Lulu his first musical inspiration.

 Kelly said members of his household would act differently when his mother and grandparents were not home.
+This included highly provocative dress and behavior.
+Kelly stated that when he was eight, an adult woman in the household coerced him into photographing her while having intercourse with an adult male partner.

-From age 8 to 14, he was sexually abused by an older female family member.
-Kelly's younger brother, Carey, stated that he suffered from years of sexual abuse at the hands of his older sister, Theresa, who was entrusted with babysitting her siblings.
+From age 8 to 14, he was often sexually abused by an older female family member.
+Kelly's younger brother, Carey, stated that he suffered from years of sexual abuse at the hands of their older sister, Theresa, who was entrusted with babysitting the siblings.
 Carey stated that although their older brother, Bruce, was spared and allowed to play outside, both he and Kelly were punished at separate times indoors by Theresa, who refused to acknowledge the abuse when confronted years later.

-Explaining why he never told anyone, Kelly wrote in his 2012 autobiography, Soulacoaster: The Diary of Me, that he was "too afraid and too ashamed".
+Explaining why he never told anyone, Kelly wrote in his autobiography that he was "too afraid and too ashamed".
 Around age 10, Kelly was also sexually abused by an older male who was a friend of the family.
-In his autobiography, Kelly described being shot in the shoulder, at age 11, by boys who were attempting to steal his bike, although a family friend later stated that Kelly had shot himself while attempting suicide.
+In his autobiography, Kelly describes being shot in the shoulder at age 13 by boys who were attempting to steal his bike, although a family friend claims his mother disputed this, stating that the gunshot was self-inflicted during a suicide attempt.

 Turn toward music

-In September 1980, Kelly entered Kenwood Academy in the city's Hyde Park-Kenwood district, where he met music teacher Lena McLin, who encouraged Kelly to perform the Stevie Wonder classic "Ribbon in the Sky" in the high school talent show.
-A shy Kelly put on sunglasses, was escorted onto the stage, sang the song and won first prize.
+In September 1980, Kelly entered Kenwood Academy in the city's Hyde Park-Kenwood district, where he met music teacher Lena McLin, who encouraged Kelly to perform Stevie Wonder's "Ribbon in the Sky" in the high school talent show.
+A shy Kelly put on sunglasses, was escorted onto the stage, performed the song, and was awarded first prize.
 McLin encouraged Kelly to leave the high school basketball team and concentrate on music.
 She said he was furious at first, but after his performance in the talent show, he changed his mind.
 Kelly was diagnosed with dyslexia, which left him unable to read or write.
 Kelly dropped out of high school after attending Kenwood Academy for one year.
 He began performing in the subway under the Chicago "L" tracks.
 He regularly busked at the "L" stop on the Red Line's Jackson station in the Loop.

 In his youth, Kelly played basketball with Illinois state champion basketball player Ben Wilson and later sang "It's So Hard to Say Goodbye to Yesterday" at Wilson's funeral.